yusufklncc/Hackintosh-for-All-Computers/README.md

   <img src="https://github.com/yusufklncc/Hackintosh-for-All-Computers/blob/main/Resources/All%20macOS.png">
 </p>

 Hello to everyone.
 This repo contains the image and global EFI needed to install macOS on your `compatible` computer.
 Today, I present to all of you the solidified OpenCore Bootloader and the OSX images I have prepared.
 If you report the problems you encounter as feedback, I can fix my problems.
 Since there is no EFI in the image yet, I will update it externally with the image every month.
-What you need to do is to throw the EFI folder into the EFI partition created after writing the image to your USB memory.
+What you need to do is to put the EFI folder into the EFI partition created after writing the image to your USB memory.
 I wish everyone a smooth hackintosh.
 See you in healthy days..
 Check your hardware `compability`:
 - [Anti-Hackintosh Buyers](https://dortania.github.io/Anti-Hackintosh-Buyers-Guide/)
 - [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/)
 - [Wireless Buyers Guide](https://dortania.github.io/Wireless-Buyers-Guide/)